 - Hood runs small and fits smaller babies better than larger ones

-Carrying a purse can be difficult if not impossible while babywearing, so a carrier that offers a pouch is ideal.
-It gives the wearer a great place to stash keys, cards and other essential items.
+- Front waist pouch for storing the essentials: Carrying a purse can be difficult if not impossible while babywearing, so a carrier that offers a pouch is ideal.
+It gives the wearer a great place to stash keys, cards, and other essential items.
 The pouch on the Tula isn’t huge, but it’s better than nothing, and you’ll be glad to have a place to put important items that’s more secure than your pocket.

 - The Tula privacy hood can be detached for washing, saving users from having to wash the whole carrier like they would with the Ergobaby 360